khusmann/pa-butterfly-field-guide/README.md

 npx expo start
 ```

-Note that the expo go app goes out of date quickly, so you may need to run in a
+Note that the expo go app only supports the latest SDK versions, so you will
-simulator.
+need to run this in a simulator unless the expo go on your device supports SDK
+v33.0.0.
 According to
 [expo.fyi](https://github.com/expo/fyi/blob/main/outdated-sdk-versions.md):

 > You can continue to use Expo Go on for old SDK versions by installing it